nournahtay/BiomarkerDiscovery-Hackbio/Stage 2/README.md

      - calculate the p-value using the t.test forumla
      - subset the genes according to the p-value and fold change of choice.
 4. Visualize the fold change and negative log of p-values to observe the split
-5. Extract the geneIDs into a txt file and paste the list into the functional enrichment site of choice.
+5. Extract the geneIDs into a txt file and paste the list into the function analysis site of choice.
 In this project, we've used PANTHER as the main site, and ShinyGO for conformation.
 We've configured the tool to provide us with pathways under the GOdatabase with a FDR cutoff of 0.05.
         - We've only used the upregulated genes for this project.
 The steps are applicable for both datas separately or together

 ### **Function Analysis Visualization**